TorboXor/WHAT-THE-CELL...-AND-WHERE-/README.md

 # WHAT-THE-CELL...-AND-WHERE-

-In this repository you will find the content of our capstone project "What the cell... and Where" as part of our Data Scienc Bootcamp of *neuefische GmBH*.
+In this repository you will find the content of our capstone project "What the cell... and Where" as part of our Data Science Bootcamp of *neuefische GmBH*.

 What is this repository about:
 Manually counting cells in microscopy samples, e.g., to test the efficacy of cancer drugs to selectively inhibit the growth of cancer cells, is a tedious and time-consuming effort.
 Here, we automated this process using deep learning algorithms to identify the location and size of cellular mass.